 Congratulations.
 You’ve found the motherlode of cruise packing tips!
 Heading out for a more adventurous trip?
 A tropical getaway?
-A cold-weather tour of nordic fjords?
+A cold-weather tour of Nordic fjords?
 A river cruise?
-There’s a lot of variables to consider.
+There are a lot of variables to consider.
 That’s why I consulted with people who know cruising best—travel advisors!
 They shared top cruise packing tips for every type of sailing.

 But we don't stop there.
 We also have a cruise packing list pdf.
 What makes ours different?
 You can personalize your cruise packing list to include only what you want to bring on your trip.

-You filled out your form and you're probably checking out your nifty packing list now.
-But don't stop here, because this is just the beginning.
+You filled out your form, and you're probably checking out your nifty packing list now.
+But this is just the beginning.
 Next up we have packing tips from travel advisors who know cruise ships inside and out.
 Read on for insider cruise packing tips.

 One advantage of a cruise vacation is this: once you haul all your necessities into your cabin/suite/stateroom, you don’t need to schlep them around everywhere you go.